cardano-foundation/CIPs/CPS-????/README.md

 {"constructor":-1,"fields":[]}
 ```

 All de bruijn indexes are supposed to be natural numbers so the (-1) is guaranteed to not be used for real datums.
-The idea is similar to using `undefined` in Haskell where it points to a thunk that is guaranteed to raise an exception when used outside of just being a place holder.
+The idea is similar to using `undefined` in Haskell where it points to a thunk that is guaranteed to raise an exception when used outside of just being a place holder for undefined functions.
 This invalid representation for `BuiltinData` would need to be hard-coded into plutus.

-According to the haddock documentation for `BuiltinData`, the constructor seems to be of the type `BuiltinInteger` which is just a type synonym for `Integer`. `mkConstr` has the type signature
+According to the haddock documentation for `BuiltinData`, the constructor seems to be of the type `BuiltinInteger` which is just a type synonym for `Integer`.
+Futher, `mkConstr` has the type signature

 ``` Haskell
 mkConstr :: BuiltinInteger -> BuiltinList BuiltinData -> BuiltinData
 ```

 Therefore it seems like this negative constructor can be used without changing the underlying representation for `BuiltinData`.
-Again this negative constructor is not meant to be used as an actual `Datum` so any attempt to parse the this `BuiltinData` representation for `Nothing` should fail.
+Again this negative constructor is not meant to be used with an actual `Datum` so any attempt to parse the this `BuiltinData` representation for `Nothing` should fail.